Nepali Spell Checker Documentation

 This section provides an overview of the Nepali Spell Checker app with a description of major features and documentation of its main functionalities.Contents

 Nepali Spell Checker makes it easy to spell-check in Nepali by providing relevant and accurate suggestions.
 Potential misspelled words that are not found in the dictionary are presented with relevant suggestions (powered by a comprehensive set of Nepali words and phrases.)

-To spell-check, paste your Nepali text into the editor box and click the "Check Spelling" button.
-Nepali Spell Checker will analyze your text and if it finds a misspelled term, either a word or a phrase, it will provide you with relevant suggestions.
+To spell-check, paste your Nepali document into the editor and click the "Check Spelling" button.
+Nepali Spell Checker will analyze your document and if it finds a misspelled term, either a word or a phrase, it will provide you with relevant suggestions.
 You can, then, either correct the misspelled term with one of the suggestions or ignore the suggestions and not make the change, or you can enter your own custom replacement for the term.
 You can either let the spell checker go through the misspelled terms sequentially or you can select any misspelled term in the document and resume spell-checking from that term.

 How suggestions are made

 Suggestions offered by Nepali Spell Checker are generated by an algorithm, which is based on a number of factors including the entries in the official Nepali dictionary, Nepali grammar and orthography rules and the guidelines from Nepal Academy.
 The order in which the suggestions are presented is based on objective factors, such as popularity of the suggestions.

 The approach taken to predict suggestions can be categorized broadly into two steps.
 The first step includes the term being looked up against a comprehensive set of words and phrases, which includes a varieties of entries, new words not yet included in the dictionary, proper nouns, etc. If a term matches an entry in the set, the spell checker learns that the term is correct and moves on to the next term.